GeoZcx/Exploring-Maximum-Mean-Discrepancy-Based-Descriptive-Neural-Image-Style-Transfer-Using-PyTorch/README.md

 ## Part 3: Experiment of part 2

-In this part we show that the style loss using mean vector does capture some aspects of the style.
+In this part we show that the style loss using mean vectors does capture some aspects of the style.

 ### Mean vector